 Jens Mahlstedt works as a radio presenter for the SFB and Radio 4U/Berlin and as an editor for magazines like Network Press, Cut and Boom throughout the early Nineties.
 In 1994/95 he mixes the first five Bonus CDs of the popular Trance Nation series.
 Remixes for Lazonby, Eskimos + Egypt, Yello or Tokyo Ghetto Pussy, Josh Wink´s Size 9 and Team Deep or Casseopaya are added to his production list.

 In 1995 Jens moves to London, after years in Berlin, Bremen and Hamburg.
 In his first own studio right behind Victoria Station he works on club music and on his soundtracks.
+His second home becomes Jamaica where he spends plenty of time each year.
 He compiles his favorite Bert Kaempfert tracks for “20 Easy Listening Classics”, released in 1995 on Polydor.
 And a mix compilation entitled MIND CONTROL Vol.1 on Push Communications, now a sought after classic, impressively shows his wide spectrum of styles in 1997.